sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 You should see the arrival of two messages of the alert being cleared.
 Both messages represent an email to a client requesting an alert.

-Notice no more messages are being sent, dispite the number of device messages (without an error situation).
+Notice no more messages are being sent, despite the number of device messages (without an error situation).

 ## Change the reference data so device registration changes are picked up

+Let's update the SQL database table and see how the email selection changes automatically.

 ### Change the content of the reference data table

-Keep the Stream Analytics job running!
+*Keep the Stream Analytics job running!*

 In the Azure portal, navigate to the 'referencedb' resource.

-navigate to the 'Query editor (preview)' tab in the 'referencedb' resource.
+Navigate to the 'Query editor (preview)' tab in the 'referencedb' resource.

-Login using the name and password seen above.
+Log in using the SQL database name and password seen above.

 Check the file 'SQL script.sql' in the folder '02 sqlserver' for the additional registration changes.

-Execute only step 2/2:
+Execute only step 2/2.

+This shows for device 'sensor-001':

-- Add 1 row
+- Adds 1 row
-- Remove 1 row
+- Removes 1 row
-- Run the test query returning only 4 rows
+- Runs the test query returning only 4 rows
 - Notice only clients D and E are interested in 'sensor-001' alerts

-Wait for a minute so the change is picked up.
+Wait a minute so the change is picked up.

 ### Send telemetry messages to simulate alerts being raised